Thonnn/HbaseSchool/README.md

 =====================================================================

 # HbaseSchool
-· Release version vX.X.X (eg. v1.2.0) adapt the branch of Hbase-1.2.5.
+· Release version vX.X.X (eg. v1.2.0) adapted to the branch of Hbase-1.2.5.
-· Release version wX.X.X (eg. w1.2.0) adapt the branch of Hbase-2.0.1.
+· Release version wX.X.X (eg. w1.2.0) adapted to the branch of Hbase-2.0.1.

 HbaseSchool is a develop tool for Hbase.
 It can help developers to develop Java programs about Hbase quickly.
 It consists 2 parts of HbaseTo and HbaseGo :
 - HbaseTo is a tool which can export many "*Bean.java" files and "HbaseToTables.xml" file for HbaseGo's work.